mjohnson518/supernova-web/docs/nova-docs/core/index.md

-# Core Reference
+# Core Components

-Welcome to the Supernova Core Reference documentation.
-This section provides detailed information about the core components and systems that make up the Supernova blockchain.
+This section documents the core components of the Supernova blockchain platform.

-## Documentation in this Section

-Browse the core documentation available in this section:

-- [Core Reference Guide](/docs/core/core-reference-guide) - Detailed technical specifications and implementation details of Supernova's core components
+## Contents

+- [Project Roadmap](project-roadmap.md) - Development timeline and future plans

 ## Core Architecture

-The Supernova blockchain is built with a modular architecture designed for security, performance, and extensibility:
+Supernova's architecture consists of several key components:

-- **Consensus Layer**: Implementation of the proof-of-work consensus mechanism
+1. **Consensus Layer** - Implements the hybrid PoS/renewable energy validation mechanism
-- **Network Layer**: Peer-to-peer communication and data transmission
-- **Storage Layer**: Blockchain data storage and retrieval systems
-- **Execution Layer**: Transaction processing and state management
-- **API Layer**: Interfaces for external interaction with the blockchain

-## Core Components

-This section documents the key components of the Supernova core:

-- **Blockchain Structure**: Blocks, transactions, and chain organization
-- **Cryptography**: Digital signatures, hashing, and encryption mechanisms
+2. **Execution Layer** - Processes transactions and smart contracts
-- **State Machine**: Rules for state transitions and validation
+3. **Data Layer** - Manages blockchain state and history
-- **Mempool**: Transaction queue management
-- **P2P Protocol**: Network discovery and communication
+4. **Network Layer** - Handles peer discovery and communication
-- **Virtual Machine**: Execution environment for smart contracts

-## Core Processes

-Learn about the fundamental processes that keep the Supernova blockchain running:

-- **Block Production**: Mining, validation, and propagation
-- **Transaction Lifecycle**: Submission, validation, execution, and confirmation
-- **Fork Resolution**: Mechanisms for maintaining consensus
-- **Chain Reorganization**: Handling blockchain reorganizations
-- **State Synchronization**: Maintaining consistent state across nodes
+5. **API Layer** - Provides interfaces for interacting with the blockchain

+These components work together to create a scalable, sustainable blockchain platform capable of supporting enterprise-grade applications while maintaining a negative carbon footprint.

-## Core Interfaces
+## Design Principles

-This section documents the interfaces between different components:

-- **Inter-module Communication**: How components interact within a node
-- **Serialization Formats**: Data structures and encoding
-- **Event System**: Notification and event handling

-## Core Reference Documentation

-- **Data Structures**: Detailed specifications of core data types
-- **Algorithms**: Implementation details of key algorithms
-- **Configuration Parameters**: Core configuration options and their effects

-Browse the documentation in this section to gain a deep understanding of how Supernova works at its core.
+The core components of Supernova were designed with the following principles:

+- **Sustainability** - Environmental impact is a first-class consideration
+- **Scalability** - Architecture supports high transaction throughput
+- **Security** - Forward-looking security against classical and quantum threats
+- **Simplicity** - Clean interfaces between components
+- **Interoperability** - Designed to work with existing blockchain ecosystems

+The documentation in this section provides details on how these principles are implemented in the core architecture.